mkLCas26/quiz_maker_with_file_reading_and_handling/result_folder/!ReadMe.txt

 !!!
 NOTE !!!
-This folder stores all the (.txt) quiz history files the program will automatically create after the user finishes answering a quiz.
+This folder stores all the (.txt) quiz history files and quiz data the program will automatically create after the user finishes answering a quiz or making a quiz.
 Thank you!